 The Internet as a Distribution Channel

 The internet has revolutionised the way manufacturers deliver goods.
-Other than the traditional direct and indirect channels, manufacturers now use marketplaces like Amazon (Amazon also provide warehouse services for manufacturers’ products) and other intermediaries like aggregators (uber, instacart) to deliver the goods and services.
+Other than the traditional direct and indirect channels, manufacturers now use marketplaces like Amazon (Amazon also provide warehouse services for manufacturers’ products) and other intermediaries like aggregators (Uber, Instacart) to deliver the goods and services.
 The internet has also resulted in the removal of unnecessary middlemen for products like software which are distributed directly over the internet.

 Factors Determining the Choice of Distribution Channels

-Even though direct selling eliminates the intermediary expenses and gives more control in the hands of the manufacturer, it adds up to internal workload and raises the fulfilment costs.
+Even though direct selling eliminates the intermediary expenses and gives more control in the hands of the manufacturer, it adds up to the internal workload and raises the fulfilment costs.
 Hence these four factors should be considered before deciding whether to opt for the direct or indirect distribution channel.

 This includes the number of customers, their geographical location, buying habits, tastes and capacity and frequency of purchase, etc.

-Direct channels suit businesses whose target audience lives in a geographically confined area, who require a direct contact with the manufacturer and are not that frequent in repeating purchases.
+Direct channels suit businesses whose target audience lives in a geographically confined area, who require direct contact with the manufacturer and are not that frequent in repeating purchases.

-In cases of customers being geographically dispersed or residing in a different country, manufacturers are suggested to use the indirect channels.
+In cases of customers being geographically dispersed or residing in a different country, manufacturers are suggested to use indirect channels.

 The buying patterns of the customers also affect the choice of distribution channels.
-If customers expect to buy all their necessaries in one place, selling through retailers who use product assortment is preferred.
+If customers expect to buy all their necessities in one place, selling through retailers who use product assortment is preferred.
 If delivery time is not an issue, if the demand isn’t that high, the size of orders is large or if there’s a concern of piracy among the customers, direct channels are suited.